clarkx/Parquet/README.md

 ------------
 Random Color : Number of color / vertex group to distribute randomly

+- All random : Each board will have a random color and the vertex group will be randomly distribute

 Phase Color : Number of color / Vertex Group to distribute by "phase" or by boards

 Seed : New distribution of randomness